spencertipping/canard/doc/machine-code-type-mapping.md

 Here we have just one cons cell: prog1 :: nil.
 Address2 is an intermediate pointer, but its type is encoded by the machine instruction that represents it, which importantly has tail
 precedence: jmp a -> jmp b === jmp b.
 Any machine operation with this property can be erased when converting back from the machine-code representation to the logical one.

+Quoted symbols are encoded as instructions that push the symbol's address onto the data stack.